If you are worried about your finances, including paying your rent, mortgage or bills:

 Help with your Council Tax

-You may be eligible for help with your Council Tax.
-To discuss your situation, including deferring the April and May instalments for two months (for residents who pay in 10 monthly instalments), call us on 01732 227000.
+You may be eligible for help with you Council Tax.
+To discuss your situation call us on 01732 227000.

 HERO advice service